“I have to be moved by what I see. My best buys are based on an immediate instinct.”

 There are some artists that I follow such as Sophie Wahlquist (formerly Holstein).
 She is very strong with colors and shapes and her organic and energetic work is a balance to my rather graphic and photographic collection.

 Did Sophie also make a portait of you or is it pure coincidence that the lady dressed in violet looks like you?

-Sophie and I are very close friends and for as long as I have known her, she has never made portraits of people, but I know that her surroundings, which includes the people she spends time with, have an influence and may occur in her paintings.
+Sophie and I are very close friends and for as long as I have known her, she has never made portraits of people.
+I do know however, that her surroundings (which includes the people she spends time with) have an influence and may occur in her paintings!

 David Bowie or Chris Martin?
-Although Chris’ portrait seems to take pride of place in your home…?
+Although Chris’ portrait seems to take particular pride of place in your home…

 Discover Christina’s beautiful graphics and photography here.